projectcontour/contour/design/httpproxy-protocol-selection.md

 ## Background

 Today, Contour requires K8s Services to be annotated with additional protocol metadata encoded in annotations to use more than `http1`.
 This presents a problem for controllers looking to emit HTTPProxy resources which don't own the K8s services being targeted because it involves manipulating resources they don't control.
-The motivating issue (https://github.com/projectcontour/contour/issues/1962) also calls out the use of annotations as somewhat anithetical to some of the underlying motivations for HTTPProxy in the first place!
+The motivating issue (https://github.com/projectcontour/contour/issues/1962) also calls out the use of annotations as somewhat antithetical to some of the underlying motivations for HTTPProxy in the first place!

 ## High-Level Design